joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

 In this article, we are going to describe how to create a basic communication completely from scratch.
 We'll create the mythical Hello World! with **Exstream**.

-You just need to follow the steps described in the coming sections.

-> OpenText™ Exstream™ is a Customer Communications Management (CCM) software platform for creating ultra-personalized content delivered anytime, anywhere!
+> OpenText™ Exstream™ is a Customer Communications Management (CCM) software platform for creating ultra-personalized
+> content delivered anytime, anywhere!
 >
 > OpenText™ Exstream™ gives organizations one secure, cost-effective, efficient and reliable solution for all
 > customer communications.
 Part of the OpenText™ Experience Platform, Exstream is a CCM tool that scales to fit
 > the customer engagement needs of any department or complex enterprise environment and speeds key business
 > processes with accelerator packages offering easy integration with core systems.

+You just need to follow the steps described in the coming sections.

 ## Creating a Domain

+ A **domain** in a tenant is simply a logical grouping of resources in the DAS asset library.
+By default, when you add or create a resource, it is associated with the domain in which it is created.

  - Access to `Design`, i.e.  https://MY_EXSTREAM_SERVER/design/index.html